Jakob37/SnakemakeAFriendlyIntroduction/README.md

 ### A first snakemake rule

 Here is a simple example of a snakemake rule.
 It reads the file `data/21AL.A_R1.fastq`, executes the Python-script `fastq_to_fasta.py`, which in turn is expected to generate output to `output/1_fasta/21AL.A_R1.fasta`.
-Beyond this, the `--max_entries` specifies how big subset of the FASTA we should use.
+Beyond this, the `--max_entries` specifies how big a subset of the FASTA we should use.
 During the development, let's use a small number of sequences.

-The backslash '\\' syntax is used to break lines into multiple lines.
+The backslash '\' syntax is used to break lines into multiple lines.
 If everything was on a single line, the backslashes would be omitted.

 ```
 rule convert_fastq_to_fasta: